Reduction of $\tau$-tilting modules and torsion pairs: Abstract

 \section{Abstract}

 The class of support $\tau$-tilting modules was introduced recently by Adachi, Iyama and Reiten.
 These modules complete the class of tilting modules from the point of view of mutations.
-Given a finite dimensional algebra $A$, we study all basic support $\tau$-tilting $A$-modules which have a given basic $\tau$-rigid $A$-module as a direct summand.
-We show that there exist an algebra $C$ such that there exists a functorial bijection between these modules and all basic support $\tau$-tilting $C$-modules; we call this process $\tau$-tilting reduction.
+Given a finite dimensional algebra $A$, we study all basic support $\tau$-tilting $A$-modules which have given basic $\tau$-rigid $A$-module as a direct summand.
+We show that there exist an algebra $C$ such that there exists an order-preserving bijection between these modules and all basic support $\tau$-tilting $C$-modules; we call this process $\tau$-tilting reduction.
 An important step in this process is the formation of $\tau$-perpendicular categories which are analogs of ordinary perpendicular categories.
-We give several examples to illustate this procedure.
-Finally, we show that $\tau$-tilting reduction is compatible with silting reduction in triangulated categories (satisfying suitable finiteness conditions) with a silting object and Calabi-Yau reduction in 2-Calabi-Yau categories with a cluster-tilting object.
+Finally, we show that $\tau$-tilting reduction is compatible with silting reduction and 2-Calabi-Yau reduction in appropiate triangulated categories.